- Many places for bugs to hide

 Bugs in extensions

-Bugs in extensions are the responsability of the extension’s developer, and must reported through a different channel.
+Bugs in extensions are the responsibility of the extension’s developer, and must be reported through a different channel.

 - In the case of open-source extensions hosted on GitHub, you can create an issue on the extension’s repository.

 - In the case of extensions acquired through the Extension Store, please submit a bug report in the forum.

 Bugs in your own code should be fixed by yourself :) See Dealing with errors in your code.